Weddings on a budget

 DIY favours such as paper flowers add a nice touch.
-Or you could just do yourself a favour and forget them - many guests leave them behind in their hazy state anyway.
+Or you could just do yourself a favour and forget them – many guests leave them behind in their hazy state.

 Many of your guests will record the day for posterity, so why not ask them for a copy of their photos and videos?

-You can encourage this further by leaving disposable cameras on the tables at the reception and collecting them at the end of the night (though a number of our forumites have said they wish they hadn't bothered, as the photos weren't half as good as those taken with digital cameras).
+You can encourage this further by leaving disposable cameras on the tables at the reception (though a number of our forumites have said they wish they hadn't bothered, as the photos weren't half as good as those taken with digital cameras).

 Even though they're not pros, if they take enough shots, hopefully some of them will be good ones.
-You could ask everyone to upload their snaps to a photo-sharing site, such as TryCapsule to make it easier to sort through them, then use our Free Digital Prints guide for free prints and cheap photobooks.
+Use our Free Digital Prints guide for free prints and cheap photo books.

 If you want a professional photographer, get your haggling hat on, like forumite Tiger_greeneyes.

-Still wasn't great for us, so we mentioned that we'd only want a dozen or so photos.
-She said "make me an offer."
+It still wasn't great for us, so we mentioned that we'd only want a dozen or so photos.
+She said "make me an offer".
 I replied "£250 cash" and she accepted!
 Don't ask, don't get.

-This is what our own MSE Dan managed to get, after using some charm and chutzpah:
+This is what former MSE Dan managed to get, after using some charm and chutzpah: